cowprotocol/services/README.md

 - `contract` provides ethcontract based smart contract bindings
 - `model` provides the serialization model for orders in the order book api
-- `shared` provides other shared functionality between solver and order book
+- `shared` provides other shared functionality between the solver and order book

 ## Testing